markjnkim/es_mod/02-css/content/lesson-1-gitflow.md

 $ git branch <branch-name>

 ```
 This command creates a new branch with your `<branch-name>`.
 This branch will be the exact copy of the current active branch.
-Once changes are committed onto the new branch, the branches will no longer be copies of each other since their commit histories will now diverge.
+Once changes are committed onto the new branch, the branches will no longer be in sync with each other since their commit histories will diverge.
 This is how we make a new version of the active branch.
+We can only make version or "fork" the active branch so it is a good practice to use the `git branch` command before making a new branch.
 ```
 $ git checkout <branch-name>
 ```
 The `checkout` command enables a user to move into a different branch which will become the new active branch.
+This is how to navigate between different version of the codebase.
 ```
 $ git checkout -b <branch-name>
 ```